impronen/odin-RockPaperScissors/README.md

 Part of The Odin Project curriculum.

-For this project I created a sipmle Rock Paper Scissors game with a simple user interface.
+For this project I created a simple Rock Paper Scissors game with a simple user interface.

 Things learned: